Tom Culligan

-Tom Culligan (born 1945) is a Canadian entrepreneur and author.
+Tom Culligan (born 1945) is a Canadian entrepreneur, author, and painter, best known as the co-founder of the Second Cup coffeehouse chain.

 Culligan was born in Belledune, New Brunswick.

-In 1975 Culligan teamed up with Frank O'Dea to found the Second Cup chain of coffee shops.
-He eventually bought out O'Dea and then after building it to a 150-store chain, sold the business in 1988 to Michael Bregman, the founder of MMMarvelous Muffins.
+In 1975, he teamed up with Frank O'Dea to found the Second Cup chain of coffee shops.
+He eventually bought out O'Dea.
+After building the business to a 150-store chain, he sold it in 1988 to Michael Bregman, the founder of MMMarvelous Muffins.

 Culligan has a degree in theology and philosophy from the University of Dayton at Dayton, Ohio.
-In September 2002 he self-published his book Teacups & Sticky Buns.
+In September 2002 he self-published the book Teacups & Sticky Buns.

-He currently devotes himself full-time to painting and writing dividing his time between a cottage in the Muskoka Region of Ontario, his family's homestead built in 1824 on Chaleur Bay in northern New Brunswick, and a winter home in Florida with his partner Paul Menard.
+He currently devotes himself full-time to painting and writing, dividing his time between a cottage in the Muskoka Region of Ontario, his family's homestead built in 1824 on Chaleur Bay in northern New Brunswick, and a winter home in Florida with his partner Paul Menard.